muggy8/improbable/from-me-to-me/a9bIQF8s.md

 I sat there sitting, hugging, thinking.

-What did I just experiance?
+What did I just experience?

 What am I supposed to live for?

 Why did I stop him?

-What was I thining?
+What was I thinking?

 Killed me once already?